theangryangel/logstash-output-jdbc/examples/sql-server.md

 }
 ```

-Another example, with mixed static strings and parameters
+Another example, with mixed static strings and parameters, with thanks to [@MassimoSporchia](https://github.com/MassimoSporchia)
 ```
 input
 {